azizjalelb/icmdocs/enghub/SafeFlyCCOAExceptions/R2DnonPilotEv2.md

 ## Step 2: Submit a CCOA Exception request in Change Guard

 In order to submit an exception request in Change Guard, the service will have to meet one of the following criteria:
-1. Services who use Ev2 as a deployment system but do not appear on the list of [Pilot Services](https://eng.ms/docs/products/fcm-engineering-hub/SafeFlyCCOAExceptions/PilotServices/SubmittingCCOARequests)
+1. QCS services who use Ev2 as a deployment system but do not appear on the list of [SafeFly CCOA Services](https://eng.ms/docs/products/fcm-engineering-hub/SafeFlyCCOAExceptions/PilotServices/SubmittingCCOARequests)
-2. Pilot service who use Ev2 as a deployment system but have experienced an error when submitting a CCOA exception request in SafeFly
+2. QCS service who use Ev2 as a deployment system but have experienced an error when submitting a CCOA exception request in SafeFly
 3. Services who are onboarded to R2D and have already completed the review process

 For a critical deployment that is planned during a Hi-Pri CCOA, navigate to [Change Guard](https://aka.ms/changeguard) to create a new Ev2 request and complete all of the required fields (title, business justification, etc..), click the submit button at the bottom of the form to kick off the approval process.